home-assistant/home-assistant.io/source/_integrations/husqvarna_automower.markdown

 #### Avoid (if available)

-The integration will create a switch for each stay out zone of for your mower.
+The integration will create a switch for each stay-out zone defined for your mower.
 When the switch is on, the mower avoids the corresponding zone.
 When the switch is off, the mower enters the corresponding zone.